I Love Betty La Fea

-I Love Betty La Fea (stylized as I ♥ Betty La Fea) is a Philippine drama series that was aired on ABS-CBN, based on the Colombian series Yo soy Betty, la fea from RCN Televisión from September 8, 2008, to April 24, 2009, replacing The Singing Bee and My Girl. from 2009 to 2010, it was aired in the United States and Canada via The Filipino Channel.
+I Love Betty La Fea (stylized as I ♥ Betty La Fea) is a Philippine television drama series broadcast by ABS-CBN.
+The series is based on the Colombian telenovela Yo soy Betty, la fea.
+Directed by Erick C. Salud, Don M. Cuaresma and Claudio "Tots" Sanchez-Mariscal IV, it stars Bea Alonzo and John Lloyd Cruz.
+It aired on the network's Primetime Bida line up and worldwide on TFC from September 8, 2008 to April 24, 2009, replacing The Singing Bee and My Girl and was replaced by Only You.

-In 2009-2010 a cause of delay to air the series in the U.S and Canada due to international distribution of the series forgoing to be aired in 2009-2010.

 Plot

 Beatriz Pengson, or simply Betty, is an aesthetically challenged career-oriented girl who happens to work in a posh advertising agency known as Ecomoda Manila.
-In an industry where everyone thrives on beauty and perfection, her lack of good looks and outdated sense of fashion make her an instant outcast amongst her superficial colleagues.
+In an industry where everyone thrives on beauty and perfection, her lack of good looks and outdated sense of fashion make her an instant outcast among her superficial colleagues.
 Despite her shortcomings, Betty's capabilities and innate kindheartedness have gained her a set of loyal friends.

-Betty's lackluster life, however, heads a turn for the better (or is it for worse?) when she meets the man of her dreams, Armando Solis, the President of Ecomoda Manila.
+Betty's lackluster life, however, takes a turn for the better (or is it for worse?) when she meets the man of her dreams, Armando Solis, the President of Ecomoda Manila.
 How will Betty catch the elusive heart of someone who's way out of her league?
 Is it possible that a good-looking guy like Armando will eventually fall in love with a certified ugly duckling?